Kate1985sky/app-irregular-verbs/README.md

 ### Tools and technologies

-The stack of the project is: react, react-hooks, react-router-dom, bootstrap.
+The stack of the project is: react, react-hooks, react-router-dom, bootstrap, library classNames.

 I've used React's built-in hooks to manage local state and create custom hooks for the convenience of not having to use props.